-The Dakota call the area Minnetonka-or "mighty water," referring to an area that included a camping area and river crossing around the Senator Sid Buckwold Bridge and Victoria Avenue.
-Forced to settle on-reserve in the late 1870s, the Whitecap Dakota community chose to settle upriver at Moose Woods, one of the best river-crossing sites.
+The Dakota call the area Minnetonka-or "mighty water," referring to an area that included a camping area and river crossing around the Senator Sid Buckwold Bridge and Victoria Avenue Forced to settle on-reserve in the late 1870s, the Whitecap Dakota community chose to settle upriver at Moose Woods, one of the best river-crossing sites.

-The Metis hunted bison in the area in and around Saskatoon.
-Saskatoon also had a Metis name: "Bois de flèche" or Arrow Woods.
+The Métis hunted bison in the area in and around Saskatoon, Saskatoon also had a Métis name: "Bois de flèche" or Arrow Woods.
 Patrice Fleury, an 1885 Resistance participant, recounts coming West to assist in an organized bison hunt in the spring of 1858.
-Fleury noted that their destination was the plains east, west and south of where Saskatoon now stands, a famed bison feeding ground where the bunch, or bison grass was plentiful, the river accessible, and where vast bison herds grazed to make these plains a permanent summer pasture.
+Fleury noted that their destination was the plains east, west and south of where Saskatoon now stands, a famed bison feeding ground where the bunch, or bison grass was plentiful, the river accessible, and where vast bison herds grazed to make these plains a permanent summer was incorporated as a city, the region was part of a larger Métis community to the south as well as Batoche and that included the Prairie Ronde